MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/dialogs-and-flyouts/teaching-tip.md

 ![A sample app with a teaching tip targeting the save button.
 The tip title reads "Saving automatically" and the subtitle reads "We save your changes as you go - so you never have to."
 There is a close button on the top right corner of the teaching tip.](../images/teaching-tip-targeted.png)

+In the example above the [Title](/uwp/api/microsoft.ui.xaml.controls.teachingtip.title) and [Subtitle](/uwp/api/microsoft.ui.xaml.controls.teachingtip.subtitle) properties are used to set the teaching tip's title and subtitle.
+The [Target](/uwp/api/microsoft.ui.xaml.controls.teachingtip.target) property is set to the "SaveButton" to establish the visual connection between itself and the button.
+To show the teaching tip, its [IsOpen](/uwp/api/microsoft.ui.xaml.controls.teachingtip.isopen) property is set to "true".

 ### Non-targeted tips

 Not all tips relate to an element onscreen.
-For these scenarios, do not set the Target property and the teaching tip will instead display relative to the edges of the xaml root.
-However, a teaching tip can have the tail removed while retaining placement relative to a UI element by setting the TailVisibility property to "Collapsed".
+For these scenarios, do not set a target and the teaching tip will instead display relative to the edges of the xaml root.
+However, a teaching tip can have the tail removed while retaining placement relative to a UI element by setting the [TailVisibility](/uwp/api/microsoft.ui.xaml.controls.teachingtip.tailvisibility) property to "Collapsed".
 The following example is of a non-targeted teaching tip.

 ```xaml
 <Button x:Name="SaveButton" Content="Save" />